tincan-linux/tincan-linux.github.io/site/install/hard.md

   - wget

-Rust is used to build arc, the package manager used by Tin Can.
+Rust is used to build moss, the package manager used by Tin Can.
 Once it is installed, you will also need to add the x86_64-unknown-linux-musl target:

 --------------------------------------------------------------------------------